-early 15c., past-participle adjective from shoot (v.).
-Meaning "wounded or killed by a bullet or other projectile" is from 1837.
-Figurative sense "ruined, worn out" is from 1833.
+early 15c., of fish (implied in shotfish), "having discharged its spawn," past-participle adjective from shoot (v.).
+The meaning "wounded or killed by a bullet or other projectile" is from 1837.

 The modern slang figurative sense of "ruined, used up, worn out" is attested by 1933, American English; the slang phrase shot to hell "in a state of collapse" is attested by 1926 (Hemingway).